-Our top getaway places need to have it all: rich history, culture and art, a good vibe, great places to grab a bite to eat, and, of course, plenty of opportunity for outdoor adventure!
+Our top getaway spots need to check a lot of boxes: rich history, culture and art, a good vibe, great places to grab a bite to eat, and, of course, plenty of opportunity for outdoor adventure!

 The city of Independence, Missouri, has you covered in all of these areas, especially when it comes to getting out and about.
-From excellent hiking and biking to birdwatching and even practicing your putting, there’s a lot here for any outdoor enthusiast to enjoy and explore.
-Here are a few of our favorite ways to spend some active time outside while visiting Independence.
+From excellent hiking and biking to birdwatching and even practicing your putting, there’s a lot here for any recreation enthusiast to enjoy and explore.
+Here are a few of our favorite ways to spend some active time in the great outdoors while visiting Independence.

 1. Hit The Little Blue Trace

 Hands down, one of the best places to get a breath of fresh air while checking out the city of Independence is the Little Blue Trace Walking & Biking Trail.
 The 15-mile crushed rock and asphalt trail located just east of town is beloved by bicyclists, joggers, and walkers, and once you experience it for yourself, you’ll quickly understand why!
-First things first: It’s got great amenities, including restrooms, shelters, picnic areas, and several emergency call buttons along the trail.
+It’s got great amenities, including restrooms, shelters, picnic areas, and several emergency call buttons along the trail to make sure your adventure is both comfortable and safe.
 While portions of the Little Blue Trace feel downright rural with its rolling meadows and fields, keep in mind that it winds through a suburban area.
-You likely won’t find yourself completely alone, which ultimately boosts the trail’s safety factor and gives us some peace of mind.
+You likely won’t find yourself completely alone, which ultimately boosts the trail’s friendliness factor and grants peace of mind.
 Parking is a snap at the Hartman Heritage Center in Independence.
 Additional parking is available at several points along the trail, making access super convenient.

 Then, there are the views.
 As its name would suggest, the trail hugs the Little Blue River, making for a scenic trek no matter your distance.
 In the summer, much of the surrounding area is filled with blooming wildflowers, and there are some other neat points of interest, including several old train trestles you’ll pass under.
-Be sure to also keep an eye out for wildlife, including deer, wild turkeys, geese, and even snapping turtles!
+Wildlife, deer, wild turkeys, geese, and even snapping turtles all frequent the area!
 Whether you pack a picnic and bring it along for a leisurely all-day, out-and-back activity or are just looking to get a few quick miles in before breakfast, this memorable trail has you covered.
 And four-legged friends are also welcome, as long as they are leashed.
 (Make sure you bring clean-up supplies for them as well; your fellow trail users will thank you!)

 2. Unplug And Unwind At George Owens Nature Park